 The other advantage of a spot bonus is that since they are small bonuses, anybody can give them, and doesn’t follow any level of hierarchy.

 Following are a few employee recognition ideas that can work in your business.

-Employee recognition ideas
+10 Employee recognition ideas that work

 There are plenty of employee recognition ideas.
 Some of them might sound very basic.
 But they can be very effective.
 Organizations need to thoughtfully tailor their ideas and make sure they are meaningful for their employees.
 Here are a few impactful ideas: